citizen-science-association/ppsr-core/docs/common.md

 ---
-id: core
+id: common
-title: Core Data Model
+title: Common Data Model
-sidebar_label: Core (CDM)
+sidebar_label: Common (CDM)
-description: Schema for the Core of PPSR
+description: Common Data Model (CDM)

 ---
-**C**ore **D**ata **M**odel **(CDM)** is a data model that glues Projects, Datasets, and Observations together.
+**C**ommon **D**ata **M**odel **(CDM)** is a data model that glues Projects, Datasets, and Observations together.
 As a central object, it is required for complete implement of this standard.

 :::caution
-This is the extent of the CDM Core schema.
+This is the extent of the common schema.
 Additional attributes required in the programOrCampaign entity for any given implementation should be considered as extensions to this schema.
 :::

 ## Entity relationship diagram